Horringer Court Prospectus

 Working with Parents

 It is essential that parents and school work together to ensure every child makes the most of their time with us.
 Parents of pupils in Year 5 will be given an email address for Mrs Kemp and we ask that this is used for initial contact.
 Mrs Kemp will pass on anything relevant to other teachers.
 For all other Year groups the email address of the child’s tutor is supplied.
 There is also a space in the Pupil Log where short messages can be written for your child’s tutor.
 Meetings can be arranged with any member of staff but we please ask that appointments are made beforehand.
-Newsletters are currently sent out once a term, with our website providing all current information.
+A weekly bulletin sheet is sent to all parents every Friday as well as regular Newsletters celebrating success within Horringer Court and the Trust.
 Letters are sent via email and are also displayed on the website.
 We operate a text message system for important messages.
+You can also keep up to date via our twitter feed.

 In the Autumn Term we hold a Pastoral Parents’ Evening where you will have the opportunity to speak to your child’s tutor.
 This evening is simply to discuss general points and to ascertain how well your child has settled in.
 Throughout the year there are subject evenings when you are able to make appointments to see individualteachers.
 There are also additional special evenings for curriculum information.
 All dates for these evenings will be displayed on our calendar on our website.